BIGJRA/BIGJRA.github.io/reborn.md

     - Dragon Pulse
     - Agility

 Time for our first fight with the DJ.
-This one has a bit more synergy with Factory Field out of the box thanks to four Electric-type Pokemon, plus he might change the field to Electric Terrain.
+This one has a bit more synergy with Factory Field out of the box thanks to four Electric type Pokemon, plus he might change the field to Electric Terrain.
 Most of his Pokemon are fast and use Special Moves - Luxray being a counterexample to the latter and Ampharos being a counterexample to the former.
 I'm sure you can find a way to emerge victorious.

 Note that we'll have a Light Shard later on in this room; since it can't fully knock you out, might as well ignore the tiles until then.